MicrosoftDocs/msteams-docs/msteams-platform/resources/dev-preview/developer-preview-intro.md

 :::image type="content" source="../../assets/images/teams-enable-developer-preview.png" alt-text="Screenshot shows the Public preview checkbox option in About Teams section in Teams settings.":::

-### On a mobile client
+### Mobile client

-To enable the public developer preview on a mobile client:
+To enable the public developer preview on Teams mobile client:

 1. Enable custom app upload for your developer tenant.
 For more information, see [enable custom app upload](../../concepts/build-and-test/prepare-your-o365-tenant.md#enable-custom-teams-apps-and-turn-on-custom-app-uploading).
-1. Open the hamburger menu on the top left, then select **Settings**.
+1. In the upper-left corner, select your user profile.
+1. Select **Settings**.
 1. Select **About**.
 1. Turn on the **Developer preview** toggle.